Bachelor’s Programme Spatial Planning

 The bachelor's programme in Urban and Regional Planning at TU Wien is the only one of its kind in Austria.

-» in the transport, infrastructure and Environmental Planning
+- in transport, infrastructure and environmental planning,

 Courses in spatial planning take place at the Faculty of Architecture and Planning of TU Wien and specifically at the following institutes: